-Stockholders of record at the close of business on April 15, 2005, or the Record Date, are entitled to notice and to vote at the Annual Meeting.
-At the Record Date, approximately 44,473,557 shares of the Company's Common Stock, par value \$0.001, were issued and outstanding and held of record by approximately 4,425 stockholders.
-At the Record Date, the Company did not have any shares of Preferred Stock outstanding.
+Stockholders of record at the close of business on April 24, 2006, or the Record Date, are entitled to notice and to vote at the Annual Meeting.
+At the Record Date, approximately 44,641,591 shares of our Common Stock, par value \$0.001, were issued and outstanding and held of record by approximately 4,313 stockholders.
+At the Record Date, we did not have any shares of Preferred Stock outstanding.
 The Inspector of Election appointed for the Annual Meeting will separately tabulate the affirmative and negative votes, abstentions and broker non-votes.